 Whether you’re focusing on your weight, height, or riding style, there are several considerations when it comes to snowboard sizing.

-What matters most, though, is that you feel comfortable on the board and that it falls within your budget, so keep all of these things in mind the next time you’re at your local board shop.
+What matters most, though, is that you feel comfortable on the snowboard and that it falls within your budget, so keep all of these things in mind the next time you’re at your local snowboard shop.